CartoDB/carto-auth/docs/credentials-file.md

 # CARTO credentials file

-To generate CARTO Auth tokens in pydeck-carto you need to create a `carto_credentials.json` file with the following content:
+To generate CARTO Auth tokens in carto-auth you need to create a `carto_credentials.json` file with the following content:

 ```json
 {